GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (180) .md

 **At Higher Tiers**: For each tier beyond minimum, you may produce this water up to 1 foot away.

 **Critical Failure**: You manage to soak yourself in the conjured water and nearly drown on it, causing you to be prone and vulnerable for a number of rounds equal to the spell's tier.

+#### Convoke Fluids

+**Minimum Tier**: 1

+**Casting Time**: 4 actions

+**Range**: 10 yards

+**Effect**: You call all fluids within range to center on a point within range you designate.
+The fluids all move at roughly a pace of 10 yards during each phase.
+A critical success with the spell check allows you to only affect a single type of fluid or to exclude a fluid.
+Fluids which are part of a creature are not affected by this.
+A cretaure composed exclusively of fluids instead finds itself moving towards the designated point at a speed measured in feet equal to the spell's tier each phase.

+**At Higher Tiers**: For each tier beyond minimum, in addition to any above listed benefits, you may increase the range by 3 yards or the speed of movement (for non-creatures) by 2 yards.

+**Critical Failure**: You fail to move anything and instead gain spell sickness equal to half (round down) of the spell.
+You also seem unbable to begin casting this spell again for a number of rounds equal to the spell's tier.

 #### Creeping Death